Title: Harry Potter and the Sorcerer’s Stone (BOOK 1) Author: J.K. Rowling

 - He’s funny.
 Ron always makes his friends happy and lightens the mood when people are down.
 Of course, all characters have their moments, but he is by far the very best!

 - Ron is very strategic and clever.
 Ok, maybe not Hermione clever, but how many people do you know are skilled chess masters?
 Ok.
 How many of those people are skilled chess masters at age 11?
 Ron also took great leadership in deciding who should take which piece, and he made sure Harry stayed alive so he could move on.
+Now that’s what you call a good friend.

 - His sacrifice.
 It takes a lot of gut to stand their while a giant rock of stone comes crashing at you.
 What he did made Harry and Hermione be able to survive and move on.
 If it wasn’t for Ron’s sacrifice, Harry might have died, making it possible for Voldemort to conquer the wizarding world once again.